 Google had launched the final build of Android 11 on September 8, 2020.
-It was initially available to the pixel phones.
-After being announced in February, and having a beta rolled out in June, by October 5, the first update to Android 11 has also rolled out.
+It was initially available to pixel phones.
+After being announced in February, and having a beta rolled out in June, by October 5, the first update to Android version 11 has also rolled out.
 Vivo V20 became the first phone to be released with the new Android OS.

 While the popularity of Android 10 was a big shift for the operating system, Android 11 also follows its Predecessor.
 So with android 11, what has google sent for us?
 Let’s find out in brief.

 The final version of the Android 11 software has begun rolling out, though it’s not on all phones right now.
 And the update will gradually be available to the phones of other companies too that are compatible with the update.
 Thus, sooner or later we all will get to experience the new Android OS.

 Although Pixel phones were the first to experience the fresh Android OS, handsets from other select manufacturers were also treated to Android 11 in some form.
 To give a few examples, Samsung is marketing its Android version 11 update as One UI 3.0.
 It’s currently in a limited beta, and we expect the final build to be available by the end of 2020.
 OxygenOS 11, is the Android 11 update for OnePlus phones.
 ColorOS is the custom Android interface used on OPPO smartphones and ColorOS 11 is rolling out now to OPPO devices which offers a lot of key improvements.